 Aflac’s commitment doesn’t stop there.

 Through numerous group and individual product benefits, Aflac has opened the door for those with relevant coverage to get help in their individual and familial fights with SCD.
 Between benefits from critical illness insurance, hospital indemnity insurance, short-term disability insurance, and more, Aflac insurance products can help families from the screening and diagnosis stages through treatment, hospitalization and the inability to work.

 In 2022, Aflac expanded its award-winning My Special Aflac Duck® program for kids with cancer to include kids with sickle cell disease as well, providing the same comforting robotic duck, free of charge, to help ease the distress children with the condition experience.
-Tailored resources will include new physical tools such as a blanket and IV, and a digital experience via the duck’s SCD App Mode.9
+Tailored resources will include new physical tools such as a blanket and IV, and a digital experience via the duck’s SCD App Mode.7

-Aflac’s commitment to the sickle cell community isn’t lip service—it’s proven.
-And it will continue to be proven time and again in the next 25 or more years, just as it has been in the last 25.
+Aflac’s commitment to the sickle cell community isn’t just service — it’s proven.
+And it will continue to be proven time and again in the next 25 years and more, just as it has been in the last 25.

 1 CDC.
 “What is Sickle Cell Disease?”
 Accessed 7.10.2023.